Today I am sharing my healthy blueberry oat muffins recipe. These are a real showstopper, y’all.

 - 1 cup fresh blueberries

-Slowly add the melted coconut oil until well-combined, about 30 seconds.
+Slowly stream in the melted coconut oil until well-combined, about 30 seconds.

 This recipe was adapted from Taste of Home Blueberry Oatmeal Muffins.